 KVM hypervisor benefits

 The main benefit of the KVM hypervisor is its native availability on Linux.
-Since KVM is part of Linux, it installs natively, enabling straightforward user experience and smooth integration.
+Since KVM is part of Linux, it installs natively, enabling a straightforward user experience and smooth integration.
 But KVM brings more benefits compared to other virtualisation technologies.
 Those include:

 - Performance – One of the main drawbacks of traditional virtualisation technologies is performance degradation compared to physical machines.
 Since KVM is the type-1 hypervisor, it outperforms all type-2 hypervisors, ensuring near-metal performance.
 With KVM hypervisor VMs boot fast and achieve desired performance results.